openziti/ziti-doc/docfx_project/ziti/services/creating.md

 1. Enter a host name for the service.
 Enter "intercepted-hostname"
 1. Enter the port you want intercepted: 1111
 1. Choose "Hosted (No Router)" for the Router
 1. Select a cluster.
-If using "Ziti Edge - Developer Edition" choose "demo-c01"
+If using [Ziti Edge - Developer Edition](https://aws.amazon.com/marketplace/pp/B07YZLKMLV) choose "demo-c01"
 1. Select an identity in "Hosting Identities" of the identy you want to host the service
 1. Click save